antistatique/retraitespopulaires-styleguide/README.md

     $ bundle exec cap -T
     $ bundle exec cap rpeti deploy

+#### Deployment on staging

+When you deploy on the staging environment, the styleguide used for deploy is the styleguide repo on the dev branch.
+We use the repository on staging to avoid creating NPM version everytime we deploy on staging.

+#### Deployment on production

+When you deploy on the production environment, the styleguide used for deploy is the latest NPM version.

 ## 🔍 Solr (6.1.0+) search Engine & Tika (1.13+) Extractor
 We are using solr for search index.